Making Seminary Affordable:

 Our students tell us that earning a degree from LTS is very affordable.
 The seminary offers scholarships to offset the cost of tuition.
 Additionally, students may apply for federal financial aid (see below).

-LTS offers a number of scholarships every year.
-Christian Church (Disciples of Christ) and United Church of Christ Masters level students are eligible for a 50% tuition scholarship.
-This scholarship doesn’t apply to students who’re enrolled in the D.Min program.
+Christian Church (Disciples of Christ) and United Church of Christ Masters level students are eligible for a 50% tuition scholarship if they are Under Care/In Discernment in their home region.
+This scholarship does NOT apply to students at the doctoral level or to any student not earning credit.

 Lexington Theological Seminary students who are attending at least half-time (2.5 credits per quarter) may elect to obtain Federal Direct Unsubsidized Loans.
 Our goal is to help you keep your educational indebtedness as low as possible.
 Average salaries of clergy nationwide suggest that students could manage to repay $28,000 in loans without significantly affecting their standard of living.
 A conservative approach to borrowing can be a realistic way to finance a significant portion of your theological education after all other financing options are exhausted.